Hacks·8 min read·May 5, 2026

 • tool_choice enforcement for prerequisite dependencies

-Domain 3: Context Management
+Domain 3: context management

 The exam tests whether you understand information loss in long pipelines.
 Specific topics: